 Pulmonary hypertension can also be inherited.
 This is called familial pulmonary hypertension.
 In other cases, the cause is unknown.

-Risk factors include: Being born with a heart defect or a deformity of the chest wallHaving certain conditions (eg, scleroderma, sickle cell disease, lupus, HIV)Having heart or lung diseaseHaving a family member with pulmonary hypertensionLiving in a high altitude
+Factors that may increase your risk of pulmonary hypertension include: Being born with a heart defect or a deformity of the chest wallHaving certain conditions, such as scleroderma, sickle cell disease, lupus, and HIVHaving heart or lung diseaseHaving a family member with pulmonary hypertensionLiving in a high altitude

-Symptoms include: Progressive shortness of breathBlue coloring of skin around mouth, hands, and feetChest pain or pressureFast heart rateChronic coughFatigueFainting and dizzinessAnkle or leg swelling from fluid retention
+Symptoms may include: Progressive shortness of breathBlue coloring of skin around mouth, hands, and feetChest pain or pressureFast heart rateChronic coughFatigueFainting and lightheadednessAnkle or leg swelling from fluid retention

 If your child has any of these symptoms, talk to the doctor right away.
 These symptoms may be caused by other conditions.

-If the doctor cannot determine the cause, your child may be treated with medicine, such as: Medicines to lower blood pressure in the lungsAnticoagulants to prevent blood clots from formingDiuretics to help the body eliminate extra fluidOxygen therapy to increase the oxygen getting into the blood streamNitric oxide to relax the muscles in the arteries of the lungs
+If the cause cannot be determined, your child may be treated with medication, such as: Medication to lower blood pressure in the lungsAnticoagulants to prevent blood clots from formingDiuretics to help the body eliminate extra fluidNitric oxide to relax the muscles in the arteries of the lungs

 may be needed.